danluu/post-mortems/README.md

 [Strava](http://engineering.strava.com/the-upload-outage-of-july-29-2014/).
 Hit the signed integer limit on a primary key, causing uploads to fail.

+[Stripe](https://support.stripe.com/questions/outage-postmortem-2015-10-08-utc).
+Manual operations are regularly executed on production databases.
+A manual operation was done incorrectly (missing dependency), causing the Stripe API to go down for 90 minutes.

 [Sweden](http://www.pri.org/stories/2012-02-23/new-clues-emerge-centuries-old-swedish-shipwreck).
 Use of different rulers by builders caused the _Vasa_ to be more heavily built on its port side and the ship's designer, not having built a ship with two gun decks before, overbuilt the upper decks, leading to a design that was top heavy.
 Twenty minutes into its maiden voyage in 1628, the ship heeled to port and sank.

 [Therac-25](http://sunnyday.mit.edu/papers/therac.pdf).
 The Therac-25 was a radiation therapy machine involved in at least six accidents between 1985 and 1987 in which patients were given massive overdoses of radiation.
 Because of concurrent programming errors, it sometimes gave its patients radiation doses that were thousands of times greater than normal, resulting in death or serious injury.